2dv514/syllabus/examination/part_2/README.md

 ![Image of the software architecture](./ms-architecture.png)

 As you can see from the image above we have the two services, the API gateway and a client (you should provide the web server it is loading from).
 We try to keep the code to a minimum just to get a proof of concept but of course you are free to fill the services with more data to better test the system.
 In this text we describe the bare minimum.
-Even if the services in this "proof of concept-senario" doesn´t need datastorage in databases you should provide and store the data responded to the client (eg. your software should communicate with the database).
+Even if the services in this "proof of concept-scenario" doesn't´t need data storage in databases you should provide and store the data responded to the client (eg. your software should communicate with the database).
 You are free to chose database (mySQL, mongoDB, redis...)

 The both services could just have one API method.
 The method will take a HTTP GET and respond with some JSON data.
 For example: